 What’s Not Included

 - Remaining meals

-Difficult, self-guided hotel tour with distances averaging 65 miles per day over hilly terrain with steep climbs.
+This cycling tour in Italy is classified as difficult, self-guided with distances averaging 65 miles per day over hilly terrain with steep climbs.

 Day 1: Arrival in Assisi